-The policy requires a drainage impact assessment for sites in the Lidsey catchment area.
-This has not been provided however the Councils planning application validation list only requires a Lidsey Foul Water Environmental Assessment Statement in cases where non-mains drainage is proposed and this application proposes a connection to mains drainage.
+The same policy requires a drainage impact assessment for sites in the Lidsey catchment area and this has been provided.
 The application proposes to connect to the existing main sewer to the South East of the site using a gravity based system.
+The Statement concludes that based on the size of the catchment, the percentage increase in flows to the treatment works is not significant.